Professor of Photography/Curating, Research Student Manager

-In my current position as Reader in the Faculty of Arts and Creative Industries, I design, deliver, co-teach, and assess core theory and theory/practice modules across BA Photography, Video and Digital Imaging and MA Photography.
-I also lead and co-deliver the module Critical and Professional Contexts in Art and Design for the postgraduate courses MA Photography, MA Fine Arts and MA Glass and Ceramics and contribute research-led presentations to MA Curating.
+In my current position as Professor of Photography/Curating in the Faculty of Arts and Creative Industries, I design, deliver, co-teach, and assess core theory and theory/practice modules across BA (Hons) Photography, Video and Digital Imaging and MA Visual Practice.

-I also supervise PhD courses by practice-led research and by existent publication or creative works.
+I also supervise PhD courses by practice-led research and by existing publication or creative works.